Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

-The Jacobi identity on $\fh_\ev$ is equivalent to the fact that $\pi$ and $\rho$ are representations satisfying conditions (\ref{hev}).
+The Jacobi identity for $\fh_\ev$ is equivalent to the fact that $\pi$ and $\rho$ are representations satisfying conditions (\ref{hev}).
 We omit the details since the proof is similar to the case of a Lie algebra, see \cite{D}.

 The $\fh_\ev$-module structure $\fh_\od$ is equivalent to the fact that $\lambda$ and $\mu$ are representations satisfying conditions (\ref{hod}).
 Here also we omit the details of the computations.